 T

 heir names are Io, Europa, Ganymede, and Callisto, from the names of the Galilean moons of Jupiter.
-Each telescope has a primary mirror of 1m diameter and is equipped with an astronomical camera highly sensitive in the near-infrared (up to 1 micron).
+Each telescope has a primary mirror of 1m diameter and is equipped with an astronomical camera highly sensitive in the very-near-infrared’ (up to ~0.9 microns).

 SPECULOOS-South is operated by a consortium including the Universities of Liège, Cambridge, and Birmingham.